md-uzaif/MiniSmedia/README.md

-<h1>RegisterApp (how social media is working at registration or login time)</h1>
+<h1>MiniSmedia or RegisterApp</h1> <h2>(how social media is working at registration or login time)</h2>
-This is a Java web application named RegisterApp.
-The application allows users to register, login, and perform specific actions.
+This is a Java web application named MiniSmedia The application allows users to register, login, and perform specific actions.
 Below are the details about the configuration and setup of the application.

 <h2>Project Structure</h2>
 The application uses servlets to handle different functionalities like registration, login, and sending data.